cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### The Battle for the Starspear

 Once the characters managed to enter the Starspear the gloves will be off.
-It is their task to get a hold of the suitcase, Dao and in extend Dingerman.
+It is their task to get a hold of the suitcase, Dao, and in extend Dingerman.
 Dao will have realized that something is very wrong and may chat with the characters and make them an substantial offer for a retreat.
 This may take place over ship intercom while his IT Officer